-Romans 10:13-17 Paul then teaches us, without any limiting language, that the Lord is rich toward “all” who call upon him (vs. 12) and goes on to state that “whosoever shall call upon the name of the Lord shall be saved.”
-(See also, Joel 2:32) Paul then goes on to implore the Roman church to preach the gospel, since the only way that people can believe in Jesus is by hearing the word of God.
+Romans 10:12-17 Paul teaches us, without any limiting language, that the Lord is rich toward “all” who call upon him (vs. 12) and goes on to state that “whosoever shall call upon the name of the Lord shall be saved.”
+(See also, Joel 2:32) Paul then implores the Roman church to preach the gospel, since the only way that people can believe in Jesus is by hearing the word of God.
 He states, “How shall they believe in him of whom they haven’t heard? and how shall they hear without a preacher?”
 (Romans10:14).
 This point is emphasized again in verse 17: “So then faith cometh by HEARING, and hearing by the word of God.”
 Romans 10:17

-In summary, Paul is telling us in Romans 10, in clear and powerful language, that salvation wasn’t accomplished at the pre-creation whim of God, but instead Paul exhorts us to go out into the world and preach the gospel in order to give more people an opportunity to hear the name of Jesus Christ, who ransomed us from hell with his blood, and perhaps, through hearing the truth, might be saved.
+In summary, Paul is telling us in Romans 10, with clear and powerful language, that salvation wasn’t accomplished at the pre-creation whim of God, but instead he exhorts us to go out into the world and preach the gospel in order to give more people an opportunity to hear the story of Jesus Christ, who ransomed us from hell with his blood, and perhaps, through hearing the truth, might be saved.

 1 Corinthians 15:22 For as in Adam all die, even so in Christ shall all be made alive.

-1 Corinthians 5:11 “Knowing therefore the terror of the Lord, we pesuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences.”
+***1 Corinthians 5:11 “Knowing therefore the terror of the Lord, we persuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences.”

-2 Corinthians 5:14-17 Christ died for all, thus if any man be in Christ he is a new creature and all things become new.
+2 Corinthians 5:14-17 Christ died for all (it says that twice), thus if any man be in Christ he is a new creature and all things become new.

 1 Timothy 3:6-7 God’s wants all men to be saved and come to the knowledge of the truth, for He gave Himself as a ransom for all.